WambuaJoe/Python/README.md

 # Sort List
 - sort() method that alphanumerically sorts a list in ascending order by default
 - sort(reverse = True) :keyword arg 'reverse = True' is used to sort in descending order

+# Copy List
+- copy() : built-in list method to make a copy of a list